SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/about-admin.md

 # Settings and maintenance

-Settings and maintenance is the web-based administration client for SuperOffice CRM.
+Settings and maintenance is the administration client for SuperOffice CRM.

-> [!NOTE]
-> Settings and maintenance cannot be used for Satellite, only for the central database.

-Certain features like replication, Travel, Satellite, import and scripting are only available from the [Windows-based administration client][1].

-The buttons in Settings and maintenance activate their associated functions with a single click, making it easy to navigate quickly between the different parts of the program.
+The navigator buttons in Settings and maintenance activate their associated functions with a single click, making it easy to navigate quickly between the different parts of the system.

-Click the **App Store** link to open the SuperOffice App Store, where you can explore standard apps, modules and integrations that can expand SuperOffice CRM Online.
+The **App Store** navigator button opens the SuperOffice App Store, where you can explore standard apps, modules and integrations that can expand your SuperOffice CRM.

+Certain features like import and scripting are only available from the [Windows-based administration client][1].

 <!-- Referenced links -->
 [1]: ../win-client/index.md